abraaonascimento/GIS-Programming_and_Automation/Final-Project_Proposal-Assignment/README.md

 production the information about the people in Brazil, how for example the information about the total of people in each city.

-The data used for this example is the data of Sao Paulo city and can be access in the web sites below,
+The data used for this example is the data of Sao Paulo city and it can be access in the web sites below,

 - Geographic data: http://downloads.ibge.gov.br/downloads_estatisticas.htm
 - Demographic data: ftp://geoftp.ibge.gov.br/malhas_digitais/censo_2010/